-[00:10:11] M. Margaret McKeown: By now he's come through that first decade on the court.
-He's had a big accident-horse rolled over him, 1600 pounds-that waylaid him for a few years, and his first marriage is on the rocks, so he's restless again, and he now sees the C&O Canal as his new refuge.
-So, when they finish the hike, of course, he has arranged for the head of the Interior Department to be there, so there's a lot of publicity, and he then forms a committee.
-He, of course, becomes the chair of the committee and he puts together this group of citizens and begins to agitate, lobby the Park Service and others, to make this an historic place.
+[00:09:43] Judge McKeown: By now, he's come through that first decade on the court.
+He's had a big accident.
+Horse rolled over him, 1,600 pounds.
+That waylaid him for a few years.
+And his first marriage is on the rocks.
+So he's restless again.
+And he now sees the C&O Canal as his new refuge.

+[00:10:04] Judge McKeown: So when they finish the hike, of course, he has arranged for the head of the Interior Department to be there.
+So there's a lotta publicity.
+And he then forms a committee.
+He, of course, becomes the chair of the committee, and he puts together this group of citizens and begins to agitate, lobby the Park Service and others to make this an historic place.
 And it took quite a few years, but ultimately that's what happened.
-And the Park Service now proudly displays the Canal as the William O. Douglas National Historic Canal, as the only park that was walked into existence.
+And the Park Service now proudly displays the canal as the William O. Douglas National Historic Canal, as the only park that was walked into existence.

-[00:11:14] M. Margaret McKeown: But I think that really started him on his M.O. of how he would go about it.
+[00:10:46] Judge McKeown: But I think that really started him on his MO of how he would go about it.
 He sees a threatened place.
-He's personally offended, but he knows other people will be, so he really garners the support of large numbers of citizens.
-They rally with him, and then he does, by using his connections how to really move those levers of government, whether it's in Congress or in the agencies, and he's quite familiar with both, and then he achieves success, either through legislation or designation or something else.
+He's personally offended, but he knows other people will be.
+So he really garners the support of large numbers of citizens.
+They rally with him, and then by using his connections, how to really move those levers of government, whether it's in Congress, or in the agencies-and he's quite familiar with both.
+And then he achieves success, either through legislation or a designation or something else.
 So that was 1954, and now he's off and running.

-[00:11:57] Jeffrey Rosen: Such a powerful story, and that launch of his career as an environmentalist at the C&O Canal is so powerful.
-Jeff Sutton, your reaction to his activism on behalf of the environment starting with the C&O Canal, was it appropriate for a Justice then and would it be appropriate now?
+[00:11:29] Jeffrey Rosen: Such a powerful story.
+And then that launch of his career as an environmentalist at the C&O Canal is so powerful.

+[00:11:36] Jeffrey Rosen: Jeff Sutton, your reaction to his activism on behalf of the environment starting with the C&O Canal.
+Was it appropriate for a justice then, and would it be appropriate now?

-[00:12:17] Jeffrey Sutton: Yeah, I mean, I asked myself what would I have done had I gotten an invitation?
-I mean, let me just start by saying I would've loved the eight-day hike.
-I mean, hearing the story ... they ate pretty well, for what it's worth.
-I don't think they were carrying all their provisions either-
+[00:11:48] Judge Sutton: Yeah, I asked myself, what would I have done had I gotten an invitation?
+Lemme just start by saying, I would've loved the eight-day hike.
+I mean, hearing the story, they are pretty well, for what it's worth.
+I don't think they were carrying all their provisions either.
+So that's the best of all worlds on an eight-day hike: a great meal at the end of it.
+Well, they did hike a lot.
+25 miles a day, pretty impressive for a Supreme Court justice.